Code-Institute-Submissions/ms1-the_rolls/README.md

 # Credits

-pexels.com used for the stock photos in testimonials section.
+Pexels.com .
+Used for the royalty free stock photos in testimonials section.

-Google fonts.

-animate.css

-hover.css

-https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/ used inspiration from the code on this site to hide the header on the embedded google map.
+[How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
+Used inspiration from the code on this site to hide the header on the embedded google map.

-fontawesome